hirschlersim/Yt-Buddy/README.md

     - SebastianLague # Add the channels you want to track
     - ...
 ```
+3. Create the csv file you specified in config.cfg

 ### Run
 You can run the script directly or wrap it in a small helper script for convenience.